meesterdude/cloudspeq/README.md

 # snowstorm
-Enjoy faster specs in dev. spec things you couldn't.
+Faster specs in dev. spec things you couldn't.